Boom Shaka: Group history

 As the first kwaito group, Boom Shaka contributed greatly to the early trends within this musical style.
-Part of kwaito’s appeal comes from its unique dance moves which were popularised by Boom Shaka.
-This group created dance moves such as “Chop di grass,” a dance which was designed to honour the men who cut grass while highways are being constructed.
-Boom Shaka traces kwaito’s dance style back to traditional African dancing, specifically from the Kwasa Kwasa, an urban dance from in Zaire.
+Part of kwaito's appeal comes from its unique dance moves which were popularised by Boom Shaka.
+This group created dance moves such as "Chop di grass," a dance which was designed to honour the men who cut grass while highways are being constructed.
+Boom Shaka traces kwaito's dance style back to traditional African dancing, specifically from the Kwassa Kwassa, an urban dance originating in Zaire.
 This dance style has been seen as controversial and over sexualised by some, but it is undoubtedly a large part of kwaito's success.
-Kaganof, Aryan.
-"The Kwaito Story".

-After Boom Shaka left their record label in 1998, the kwaito-oriented Kalawa Records because of controversy surrounding the creative ownership of material and disputes over their record royalties, the group sought a new recording contract that would invest in their vision and work to promote them internationally.
-When they could not find what they were looking for, they decided to do it themselves and signed only a one-album, 12-month publishing deal with PolyGram Records and hired their own management.
-In the process they have emerged as the only South African musicians outside of the country's biggest-selling artist, gospel star Rebecca Malope, to own 75% of their master recordings and 100% copyright on their new material.
+After Boom Shaka left the kwaito-oriented Kalawa Jazmee Records in 1998 because of controversy surrounding the creative ownership of material and disputes over their record royalties, the group sought a new recording contract that would invest in their vision and work to promote them internationally.
+When they could not find what they were looking for, they decided to do it themselves and signed a one-album, 12-month publishing deal with PolyGram Records and hired their own management.
+In the process they emerged as the only South African musicians outside of the country's biggest-selling artist, gospel star Rebecca Malope, to own 75% of their master recordings and 100% copyright on their new material.
 Boom Shaka was again ground-breaking and set a precedent in an industry that was known for taking unfair advantage of their recording artists.